 There is a parallel conservatism shared by the framing era Anti-Federalists and today’s Article V opponents.
 Conservatism in this sense is the tendency to hold on to what is known and to resist change.

 We may take it for granted, but thirteen heterogeneous societies joining in common defense was not inevitable.
 By 1787, both Federalists and Anti-Federalists foresaw approaching dissolution of the union under the Articles of Confederation (AC).
-A decade of experience with state constitutions had revealed their defects or weaknesses, and induced among many Americans an inclination toward change.
+A decade of experience with state constitutions had revealed their defects and induced among many Americans an inclination toward change.
 Either the independent republics must join in a more perfect union, or eventually find security with a European power.
 The situation was favorable to a new constitution, but not necessarily to a national constitution.

 Since 1781, Federalists, men who sought to enhance congressional tax and commerce powers under the AC, crafted a solution in 1787.
 The resulting Constitution was new, yet had enough similarity with recently ratified state constitutions to be viewed as having both radical and familiar features.

 Central to Anti-Federalist opposition was the possible abuse of power.
 It was on this basis that Patrick Henry at the VA ratifying convention opposed the Constitution beginning with “We The People” and just about every clause thereafter.

 • At a ratio of 1:30,000, the House of Reps would soon be inhabited only by wealthy men of an aristocratic nature who would abuse the “Times, Places, and Manner” clause of Article I to suspend elections and set themselves up as oligarchs.

 • Joining together under the treaty clause, the senate and president would set up a dictatorship.

 • Runaway slaves, debtors and assorted villains and miscreants would find refuge in the federal city.